Medical Device PCBA

 If your device’s PCB doesn’t experience the thermal conditions described above, [Rigid PCB] fabrication on standard FR4 is the more cost-effective path.
 If your High-Tg design also requires HDI routing density, High-Tg FR4 can be combined with blind/buried via construction — see [HDI PCB].

-What Medical Applications Require from High-Tg Fabrication
+What Medical Device Projects Require from High Tg PCB Fabrication

 Why Sugamed